Seeed-Studio/Seeed_LED_Ring/README.md

 # SEEED LED Ring
-This library is for SEEED LED strip.
+This library is for SEEED LED ring.